We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given a binary search tree (BST), find the lowest common ancestor (LCA) node of two given nodes in the BST.
-The lowest common ancestor is defined as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself).
+Given a binary search tree (BST) and two nodes in the tree, p and q, find the lowest common ancestor (LCA) of those nodes.
+The LCA is defined as the lowest node in the tree that has both p and q as descendants (where a node can be a descendant of itself).

 Key Insights

-• If both p and q are less than a node, then LCA lies in the left subtree of that node.
+• If both p and q have values less than the current node, the LCA must lie in the left subtree.

-• If both p and q are greater than a node, then LCA lies in the right subtree of that node.
+• If both p and q have values greater than the current node, the LCA must lie in the right subtree.

 Space and Time Complexity